leo-fcx/post-invoices/README.md

 To run the scenario where we apply the solution using a RabbitMQ instance, run: `USER=<username> PASS=<password> npm run start:optimized`.
 Where `username` and `password` are the credentials to connect to the RabbitMQ instance.

-Once you have any of above servers running you can proceed testing it by tunning: `node client.js 200`.
-This command simulates concurrent requests to the server where for this example `200` is the number of requests to send.
+Once you have any of above servers up and running you can proceed testing it by executing: `node client.js 200`.
+This command simulates concurrent requests to the server where for this specific example `200` is the number of requests to send.

 ## Available end-points